pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

   7. **Community support and documentation:**
      > Frameworks often have a large community of developers, contributors, and users who actively contribute to the framework, provide support, share knowledge, and create documentation, tutorials, and resources to help developers learn and use the framework effectively.
 This community support helps developers to quickly resolve issues, learn new features, and stay updated with the latest trends and best practices in the development community.

 ### 4. Relation and Diff. b/w Spring & SpringBoot?
-What are the other Spring Boot Peers that rely on Spring Framework (ans- Spring Cloud , Spring WebFlux, Spring Batch etc.)
+What are the other Spring Boot Peers that rely on Spring Framework?
 - **Spring Framework:**
   - Spring is an open-source lightweight framework that is used to develop loosely-coupled enterprise level Java applications.
   - Spring handles all the infrastructure-related aspects which lets the programmer focus mostly on application development.